Jules Émile Planchon: Biography

-After receiving his Doctorate of Science at the University of Montpellier in 1844, he worked for a while at the Royal Botanical Gardens in London, and for a few years was a teacher in Nancy and Ghent.
+After receiving his Doctorate of Science at the University of Montpellier in 1844, Planchone worked in London for a while at the Royal Botanical Gardens, and for a few years was a teacher in Nancy, France and Ghent, Belgium.
 In 1853 he became head of the department of botanical sciences at the University of Montpellier, where he remained for the remainder of his career.

 Planchon was highly regarded in scientific circles, and made a number of contributions in his classification of botanical species and varieties.
 He is credited with publishing over 2000 botanical names, including Actinidia chinensis, better known as the "golden kiwifruit".

-Planchon is remembered for his work in saving French grape vineyards from Phylloxera vastatrix, a microscopic, yellow aphid-like pest that was an exotic species from the United States.
+Planchon is remembered for his work in saving French grape vineyards from Phylloxera vastatrix, a microscopic, yellow aphid-like pest that was an invasive species from the United States imported on Vitis labrusca vines.
 He performed this task with assistance from French botanist Pierre-Marie-Alexis Millardet and American entomologist Charles Valentine Riley.
 The solution involved introduction of American grapevines (Vitis riparia and Vitis rupestris) to France for grafting purposes.
 American horticulturalist, T.V.
-Munson, was instrumental in identifying and provisioning the American rootstock that was resistant to Phylloxera and suitable for French growing conditions.He died in 1888 and he is buried at the Protestant cemetery of Montpellier.
+Munson, was instrumental in identifying and provisioning the American rootstock that was resistant to Phylloxera and suitable for French growing conditions.
+Planchone died in 1888 and is buried at the Protestant Cemetery, Montpellier.